-Real Relationship Advice: The Secret to Love That Lasts
+How to be in love: The Secret To Love That Lasts

-In the last 15 years of working with couples as a marriage counselor, I have heard a similar version of the same theme.
+Do you want to cultivate a lasting relationship?
+Are you wondering how to truly be in love with your partner?
+In the last 15 years of working with couples as a couples counselor and online marriage counselor, I have heard a similar version of the same theme.
 It goes something like this….

 “We don’t feel in love anymore”